JaimeStill/learning-azure/exercises/13-redis-pub-sub/readme.md

 In this module you will:

 * Subscribe to and publish messages using Azure Cache for Redis
-* Append entries to a stream and query the stream using Azure Cache for RedisS
+* Append entries to a stream and query the stream using Azure Cache for Redis